 Whether you are the giver, receiver or observer of an act of kindness, you can reap extensive benefits to your health.

-Retaining more women by helping them through this stressful time has saved organisations up to 1.5 times an employee’s salary, as a result of reduced business costs related to recruitment, retraining and restructures.
+Retaining more parents by helping them create a work-parent equilibrium has saved organisations up to 1.5 times an employee’s salary, as a result of reduced business costs related to recruitment, retraining and restructures.

 Although 2 in 5 Australian employees are parents, many businesses still struggle to:

-Most businesses rely on solutions such as flex-work arrangements and generalist EAP services to address these retention and presenteeism challenges.
-This leads to loss of talent and large, unnecessary business costs associated with recruitment, retraining & restructuring.
+Most businesses rely on solutions such as flex-work arrangements and generalist wellbeing and professional development programs to address these challenges.
+This leads to loss of talent and large, unnecessary business costs associated with recruitment, retraining and restructuring.

-is critical to your employee’s sense of self-worth and her ability to be productive & happy at work.
+is critical to your employee’s sense of self-worth and their ability to be productive and happy at work.

 Thank you, Nikki, for an interesting and engaging series.
 It was a timely reminder for me.
 Thank you for providing a prompt to pause, reflect and develop some strategies and an action plan to address my wellness.